When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 In this situation, it would make sense to connect a few more hoses because the hydrant’s water pressure is not the bottleneck.

-Similarly, if your site is performing poorly even with adequate CPU and RAM overhead, that’s when you should look into increasing the number of PHP workers as an option to improve performance.
+Similarly, if your site is performing poorly even with adequate CPU and RAM overhead, that’s when you should look into increasing the number of PHP threads as an option to improve performance.

-We’ve explained that PHP workers are background processes that generate HTML pages with PHP code.
-Now, the most obvious way to reduce and optimize PHP worker usage is to reduce the amount of CPU and PHP resources required to fulfill requests to your site.
+We’ve explained that PHP threads are background processes that generate HTML pages with PHP code.
+Now, the most obvious way to reduce and optimize PHP threads usage is to reduce the amount of CPU and PHP resources required to fulfill requests to your site.

 Here’s how to do it.

-The first step to reducing PHP worker usage is setting up caching layers for your WordPress site.
+The first step to reducing PHP threads usage is setting up caching layers for your WordPress site.
 By default, WordPress is a dynamic CMS that fulfills every page request on demand.

 For many sites like blogs, online magazines, and portfolios, using PHP to dynamically generate pages for every request is unnecessary.